 Many of the highest quality Japanese incenses are often beautifully complex in their fragrances, so much so that they are often described in ways that transcend fragrance all together.
 It is not unusual to find fragrances that are uplifting, soothing, warming, or transparent - terms not usually employed for the sense of smell.
 It is this transcendent beauty that truly sets Japanese incense apart.

-With millennia of culture significance leading to centuries of practice and refinement, Japanese incense is a rare combination of all natural ingredients, deepened through age, resulting in transcendent beauty that creates an exquisite experience exceeding the "typical" thoughts associated with incense in the west.
+With millennia of culture significance leading to centuries of practice and refinement, Japanese incense is a rare combination of artistry and natural ingredients that deepen with age.
+The result is an experience of beauty that transcends the senses.

 This page is part of Kikoh's Japanese Incense 101 series.
 This series of posts is intended to help provide greater information and understanding as you progress along this fragrant path.
 Learn more...